 One of the best ways to truly see the spectacular beauty of the Cornish coast is by walking or cycling the South West Coast Path.
 Walk east around St Ives Bay, towards Hayle and you can reach Godrevy Head, or travel west for a more rugged, atmospheric coastal walk.
 You’ll pass Clodgy Point, and if you are a keen explorer, can follow the trail 9 miles all the way to Cape Cornwall.
 There’s no need to leave the town for the view though, as St Ives own harbour is regularly referred to as one of the top holiday views in Cornwall.

 Continue investigating this incredible region of the South West.
-Get inspired by browsing our holiday parks, hotels or holiday cottages, or read more about this terrific holiday location.
+Get inspired by browsing our St Ives holiday cottages, or read more about this terrific holiday location.

 Discover more of Cornwall: